core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Simple Registration {#simple}

-Not all endpoints hosting resources are expected to know how to upload links to a RD as described in {{registration}}.
+Not all endpoints hosting resources are expected to know how to upload links to an RD as described in {{registration}}.
 Instead, simple endpoints can implement the Simple Registration approach described in this section.
 An RD implementing this specification MUST implement Simple Registration.
 However, there may be security reasons why this form of directory discovery would be disabled.

-This approach requires that the endpoint makes available the hosted resources that it wants to be discovered, as links on its `/.well-known/core` interface as specified in {{RFC6690}}.
+This approach requires that the registree-ep makes available the hosted resources that it wants to be discovered, as links on its `/.well-known/core` interface as specified in {{RFC6690}}.
 The links in that document are subject to the same limitations as the payload of a registration (no relative target references when anchor is present).

-The endpoint then finds one or more addresses of the directory server as described in {{finding_an_rd}}.
+The registree-ep then finds one or more addresses of the directory server as described in {{finding_an_rd}}.

-An endpoint finally asks the selected directory server to probe it for resources and publish them as follows:
+The regsitree-ep finally asks the selected directory server to probe it for resources and publish them as follows:

-The endpoint sends (and regularly refreshes with) a POST request to the `/.well-known/core` URI of the directory server of choice.
-The body of the POST request is empty, which triggers the resource directory server to perform GET requests at the requesting server's default discovery URI to obtain the link-format payload to register.
+The regsitree-ep sends (and regularly refreshes with) a POST request to the `/.well-known/core` URI of the directory server of choice.
+The body of the POST request is empty, which triggers the resource directory server to perform GET requests at the requesting registree-ep's default discovery URI to obtain the link-format payload to register.

-The endpoint includes the same registration parameters in the POST request as it would per {{registration}}.
+The registree-ep includes the same registration parameters in the POST request as it would per {{registration}}.
 The context of the registration is taken from the requesting server's URI.

 The simple registration request interface is specified as follows: